Melanee-Melanee/Old-Persian-Cuneiform-OCR/README.md

 3. YOLO Training: Train a YOLO model to detect characters in the dataset.

-4. OCR Model Training: Train a character recognition model (CNN) using TensorFlow.
+4. OCR Model Training: Train a text recognition model (CNN) to recognise characters.

 5. Inference: Use YOLO for character detection and the OCR model for recognition.